-Caledonian Maritime Assets Limited (CMAL) owns the ferries, ports and harbours and infrastructure necessary for vital ferry services serving the West coast of Scotland, Clyde Estuary and the Northern Isles.
+Caledonian Maritime Assets Limited (CMAL) owns the ferries, ports and harbours and infrastructure necessary for vital ferry services serving the west coast of Scotland, the Clyde Estuary and the Northern Isles.

 We are wholly owned by the Scottish Government with Scottish Ministers the sole shareholders.
 CMAL has an executive management team and supporting staff at headquarters in Port Glasgow.

 We aim to provide efficient, cost-effective and safe ferries, harbours and port infrastructure for operators, communities and users in and around Scotland.

 - Maintaining, improving and enhancing assets such as vessels and the land and property around piers and harbours